 The DAO will still make and pass separate proposals for other projects not aligned to the Ambitions, or for other retroactive funding requests.

 Anyone can contribute to Pocket Network via the DAO, the Era programs or by pushing code to the protocol.
-Eras aim to unlock innovation and creativity by using only very lite permissions, such that:
+Eras aim to unlock innovation and creativity by using lite permissions (basically permissionless), such that:

 Anyone who already has a DAO vote, is author/recipient of a previously funded proposal, or has previously completed a socket or bounty is vouched in by default.
 For anyone else, they can access contributor funding mechanisms by demonstrating alignment with our Pocket DNA by attainting the DNA NFT.